Antonio Scotti: Life

 Antonio Scotti was born in Naples, Italy.
 His family wanted him to enter the priesthood but he embarked instead on a career in opera.
 He received his early vocal training from Esther Trifari-Paganini and Vincenzo Lombardi.
 According to most sources, he made his debut at Malta's Theatre Royal in 1889, performing the role of Amonasro in Giuseppe Verdi's Aida.
-Engagements at various Italian operatic venues ensued and he later gained valuable stage experience singing in Spain, Portugal, Russia and South America (Buenos Aires from 1891 to 1894 and again 1897; Río de Janeiro 1893 and Chile 1898; he also sung in Montevideo).
+Engagements at various Italian operatic venues ensued and he later gained valuable stage experience singing in Spain, Portugal, Russia and South America (Buenos Aires from 1891 to 1894 and again 1897; Río de Janeiro 1893 and Chile 1898; he also sang in Montevideo).

 In 1898, he debuted at Italy's most renowned opera house, La Scala, Milan, as Hans Sachs in Die Meistersinger.
 This now seems a surprising choice of role for Scotti because his subsequent career did not encompass the operas of Richard Wagner.

 Scotti's American debut took place in the autumn of 1899, when he sang in Chicago.

-On 27 December 1899 he made his first appearance in New York City at the Metropolitan Opera, undertaking the title role in Mozart's Don Giovanni.
+On 27 December 1899, Scotti made his first appearance in New York City at the Metropolitan Opera, in the title role in Mozart's Don Giovanni.
 He would become an audience favorite at the Met, earning acclaim for his graceful singing of Donizetti's bel canto music as well as for the touch of elegance that he brought to his more forceful Verdi and verismo interpretations.
-Scotti appeared at Covent Garden in London for the first time in 1899, singing Don Giovanni.
+Earlier in 1899, Scotti appeared at Covent Garden in London for the first time, singing Don Giovanni.
 He would return to London on many occasions prior to World War I.